dreadl0ck/netcap/README.md

 [![Homepage](https://img.shields.io/badge/Homepage-blue.svg)](https://netcap.io)
 [![Documentation](https://img.shields.io/badge/Documentation-blue.svg)](https://docs.netcap.io)

-The *Netcap* (NETwork CAPture) framework efficiently converts a stream of network packets into highly accessible type-safe structured data that represent specific protocols or custom abstractions.
+The *Netcap* (NETwork CAPture) framework efficiently converts a stream of network packets into platform neutral type-safe structured audit records that represent specific protocols or custom abstractions.
 These audit records can be stored on disk or exchanged over the network, and are well suited as a data source for machine learning algorithms.
 Since parsing of untrusted input can be dangerous and network data is potentially malicious,